jakutis/jakutis.github.io/_posts/2013-10-31-sleep-hygiene.markdown

 During the whole day (between waking up and getting to sleep):

-- do recurring activities everyday at the same time, most important ones are wake up, meal and going to bed times - have alarm clocks at least for waking up (06:30 to do first "ASAP") and going to bed (21:30 to do first "just before")
+- do recurring activities everyday at the same time, most important ones are wake up, meal and going to bed times - have alarm clocks at least for waking up (06:30 to do first "immediately") and going to bed (21:30 to do first "just before")
 - make sure the bedroom contains no electronics
 - do not use the bed for anything
 - make sure the bed matress is neither too soft, nor too hard